jepras/source-graph/worklog.md

 10.
 Cursor works better for restructuring code.
 They did fuck up a restructure by putting an api endpoint under export const proposalApi instead of export const api, and didn't solve it in other files.

+11.
+When a way of doing things feels wrong, then i sense it and gets expert advice from multiple sources (cursor, claude, ai studio) about what to do.
+Example: single source of truth from the database instead of writing variable names in base models + frontend interfaces.

+12.
+Circle of vibecoding:
+- Wow, amazing it can do this.
+- And it just adds whatever i want!
+- Huh, annoying i had to reprompt to get the right answer.
+- This is starting to take a long time.
+Is it fucking stupid or what?
+- Is this why they write tests?
+I might need that eventually..
+- Converge: Okay, I need to understand what is going on.
+Learning moment.
+- Now i see the point of monitoring.
+Pydantic-to-typescript?
+- Restructure, simplify, optimize, tests, etc.
+- ..
+Over again.
+Like any code that is being developed too fast??

 # What interesting influence links could be
 1.